Please refer to Jupyter NBExtension Readme page to display

 print(type(target))

-.
+Data and target.
 Compute the accuracy on the whole set of train data.from sklearn.naive_bayes import BernoulliNB

 bnb_classifier = BernoulliNB()